Cyber-bullying is threatening the lives of children and teens right here in our community. Will you help us reach these kids before it’s too late?

 “Who are you talking about?”

-“What happened with Ethan?”
+“What happened with Bobby?”

 What followed was truly awful…

 Some girls at school got hold of the photos and sent them around to nearly everyone in the school.
-These girls tormented Emily, calling her names, posting the pictures in the girls’ washroom, isolating her and shaming her.
+These girls tormented Anika, calling her names, posting the pictures in the girls’ washroom, isolating her and shaming her.

-Emily was in severe distress.
+Anika was in severe distress.
 “I want to die,” were her words.

 Did you know that more than one in ten children in our community consider killing themselves each year?
 We know that cyber-bullying is a key reason why.

-I met with Emily immediately.
+I met with Anika immediately.
 Thankfully, I was able to help her.
 Over the months that followed we worked together to develop a way she could deal with the situation at school.
 You see, in the past if you were being bullied, you could change schools.
 These days, there is nowhere to run to that cyber-bullies won’t find you.

 I know that you care as deeply as I do about our kids.
 So often parents simply do not know what is going on.
 Or are at a loss about what to do.